CodeHarborHub/codeharborhub.github.io/docs/javascript/data-types/non-primitive-types/object/intro.md

   firstName: "John",
   lastName: "Doe",
   age: 30,
-  isEmployed: true
+  isEmployed: true,
 };

 console.log(person);
 ```

 In this example, `person` is an object with four properties:

 - `firstName` is a property with the value `"John"`.
 - `lastName` is a property with the value `"Doe"`.
 - `age` is a property with the value `30`.